sgiy/crypto-trader/README.md

 audit to make sure that the api keys are used only in the manner specified by the relevant exchange and are not accessible to any third parties.

-* If you do not plan to use the GUI to submit withdrawal requests, then is recommended that the exchange API keys are created with access only to trading.
+* If you do not plan to use the GUI to submit withdrawal requests, then it is recommended that the exchange API keys are created with trading permissions only.
-Additionally, it is recommended limiting api access to user's ip address if possible in exchange account - this provides additional protection to the funds in case user's computer is compromised.
+Additionally, it is recommended limiting api access to user's ip address if possible in exchange account - this provides additional protection to the funds in case API keys are compromised.

-The project is not yet ready for release, but you are welcome to use what is already written and to submit your suggestions.
+The project is not yet ready for a release, but you are welcome to use what is already written and to submit your suggestions.

 ## If you like the project, please consider participating and/or donating: